Akai S1000: Legacy

 The S1000 quickly displaced the S900 as the studio standard sampler.
 Many bedroom producers could make music using little more than an S1000 and an Atari ST to sequence it, and in the UK this combination was a popular way of producing music in genres from jungle to speed garage.

-In an interview taken over ten years after the S1000's release, Boards of Canada's Michael Sandison said "We have five or six samplers, but my favorite by far is still the Akai S1000.
+In an interview conducted over ten years after the S1000's release, Boards of Canada's Michael Sandison said "We have five or six samplers, but my favorite by far is still the Akai S1000.
 It's an old tank now, and the screen has faded so that I almost can't read it, but I know it inside out.
 It's the most spontaneous thing for making up little tunes."
 Conversely, Portishead's Dave McDonald simply called it a "horrible thing" due to its primitive interface.

 Notable users

 Notable users include 808 State, Boards of Canada, Bomb the Bass, Butch Vig / Garbage, Cabaret Voltaire, The Chemical Brothers, Crystal Method, Depeche Mode, Duran Duran, the Future Sound of London, Michael Jackson, Jean-Michel Jarre, Meat Beat Manifesto, Moby, My Bloody Valentine, Gary Numan, Nine Inch Nails (S1100), Orchestral Manoeuvres in the Dark, Pet Shop Boys, Portishead, Primal Scream, The Prodigy, Public Enemy, The Sisters of Mercy, The Stone Roses, System 7, Tears for Fears, Tricky, Vangelis, and Vince Clarke.